dustinpfister/blog_posts/_posts/vuejs-example-idle-game-upgrades.md

 ## 2 - The vuejs instance

 The vuejs instance has just a few additions made to the template to create a new upgrades dic that will act as a menu for all upgrades.
 Beyond that I just made a few changes to the click method so that it will call the new game module public method that will upgrade a given upgrade when clicked.

+I also made a change in the save method of the vue instance when it comes to the save state json.
+I am going to want to have something for upgrades in the save state object, but all that really needs to be stored is an array of objects for the ubject key, and the current level of the upgrade.

 ```js
 var vm = new Vue({